Farandjis/Cluster/docs/Management/Recueil des Besoins.md

 **Trigger**: User's request.<br>

 **Normal Scenario**:
-1. The user requests a calculation to be performed.
+1. The user requests a calculation to be performed.<br>
-2. The system processes the requested calculation.
+2. The system processes the requested calculation.<br>
-3. The page displays the result.
+3. The page displays the result.<br>

 **Extensions**:
 2. a.
-Calculation too long:
+Calculation too long:<br>
-    1. The calculation is stopped.
+    1. The calculation is stopped.<br>
-    2. An information message is displayed stating that the calculation is taking too long.
+    2. An information message is displayed stating that the calculation is taking too long.<br>

 **Exceptions**:
 1. a.
-The request was not successful:
+The request was not successful:<br>
-    1. An error message is displayed explaining the failure.
+    1. An error message is displayed explaining the failure.<br>

 3. a.
 Display failed:
-   1. An error message.
+   1. An error message.<br>

 ***